Monday 19 January 2026

 Can AI be used?

 Yes, but it will need to be declared.
+Yes, this means you can use it for all purposes.
 This rule is the same in Cannes.
 Read the Terms and Conditions for more information.

 Can I use someone else’s IP or content?